hypertidy/polymer/README.md

 # polymer

-The goal of polymer is to provide flexible and intuitive overlay methods familiar to GIS workflows.
-This works via finite-element decomposition of all component edges in all inputs as triangles.
-Then triangles *instances* are classified (by point-in-polygon lookup) by inclusion within paths within objects within layers.
+The goal of polymer is to provide flexible and intuitive overlay methods (familiar to GIS workflows) but with any number of input layers.

-An example.
-This plot on the left shows 3 overlapping polygon layers, four squares on the bottom, then a single triangle, and then a blue elongated rectangle.
+The plot on the left shows 3 overlapping polygon layers, four squares on the bottom, then a single triangle, and then a blue elongated rectangle.
 The next panel shows the entire mesh with every input edge included, the purple region has two overlappping polygons, the grey region has three.
 We can distinguish the various layers by what parts of the plane they occupy, with finite elements that collectively capture the input shapes.

 <img src="man/figures/README-panels-1.png" width="100%" />

+This works via finite-element decomposition of all component edges in all inputs as triangles.
+Triangle *instances* are classified (by point-in-polygon lookup) by inclusion within paths within objects within layers.

 There are two functions: